mDialog/smoke/README.md

 ## Contributing

-Fork the projects, add tests if possible and send a pull request.
+Fork the project, add tests if possible and send a pull request.

-Suggestion areas of contribution: more Request extractors, better documentation, additional server backends, DSL improvements.
+Unsure of where to start?
+Pick a TODO, or consider one of the following contributions: more Request extractors, better documentation, additional server backends, DSL improvements.

 ## Contributors